DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Evaluation

 \subsubsection{RQ1: How effective is \ourtool compared to the baseline models?}

-~\Cref{result} presents a comparative analysis of \ourtool and various baseline models in terms of their ability to verify warnings (i.e., bug-sensitive warnings \& bug-insensitive warnings).
-The metrics used for comparison include precision, recall, and F1-score, calculated separately for bug-sensitive and bug-insensitive warnings.
-Additionally, overall values are computed using a weighted approach, where fewer \revised{test samples} correspond to higher weights.
-The highest values across all columns are highlighted in bold.
-As depicted in ~\Cref{result}, \ourtool effectively reduces the cost of manually verifying warnings.
-It can verify 60.31\% of bug-sensitive warnings with 75.52\% precision and can also filter 98.51\% bug-insensitive warnings with 97.08\% precision.
-Overall, \ourtool performs with 69.21\% F1-score in the warning verification at a finer granularity.
+~\Cref{result} presents a comparative analysis of \ourtool and various baseline models in terms of their ability to identify bug-sensitive warnings using metrics precision, recall, and F1-score. \revise{The dashed line separates the SOTA approaches and straightforward solutions.} The highest values across all columns are highlighted in bold.
+As depicted in ~\Cref{result}, \ourtool effectively reduces the cost of manually inspecting warnings.
+It can identify 60.31\% of bug-sensitive warnings with 75.52\% precision.
+Overall, \ourtool performs with 67.06\% F1-score in the warning identification at a finer granularity.

-Compared to other methods, \ourtool generally outperforms the three baseline models.
-The ``23 golden feature'' method, which previously performed well, appears to be less effective when dealing with more fine-grained bug-sensitive warnings, with an overall 53.90\% F1-score.
+Compared to other \revise{approaches}, \ourtool generally outperforms the eight baseline models.
+The ``GHOST2'' \revise{approach}, which previously performed well, appears to be less effective when dealing with more fine-grained bug-sensitive warnings, with a 51.25\% F1-score.
 The primary reason is that fine-grained bug warning detection demands the capture of extensive semantic information.
-However, the method in question relies on a set of fixed features, which are insufficient to cover the diversity and complexity of bug semantics.
-The manually extracted semantics may provide identical features in certain scenarios that are challenging to distinguish, thereby making it difficult for the classifier to differentiate them and resulting in a notably low recall and precision.
-As shown in \S~\ref{motivate}, ~\Cref{code1} is a typical example where ``23 golden feature'' performs failed in the warning verification.
-Spotbugs reported a warning in the function \texttt{sendRequest} of line 5 and line 13 with the same warning type.
+However, the \revise{approach} in question relies on a set of fixed features, which are insufficient to cover the diversity and complexity of bug semantics.
+The manually extracted semantics may provide identical features in certain scenarios that are challenging to distinguish, thereby making it difficult for the classifier to differentiate them and resulting in a notably low recall and precision. ~\Cref{code1} is a typical example where ``GHOST2'' performs failed in the warning identification.
+SpotBugs reported a warning in the function \texttt{sendRequest} of lines 5 and 10 with the same warning type.
 Hence, the warning characteristic features and code features can not distinguish them.
-In addition, because the codes are both introduced in the first commit of the project, the features of warning history also failed in finding differing aspects of them.
-Consequently, the classifier recognizes the two warnings are the same warnings and fails to verify these warnings.
+Besides, the codes are both introduced in the first commit of the project, the features of warning history also failed in finding differing aspects of them.
+Consequently, the classifier recognizes the two warnings are the same warnings and fails to identify these warnings.